valentinabojan/valentinabojan.github.io/_posts/2018-10-16-challenges-when-doing-remote-pair-programming-and-how-to-overcome-them.md

 And because pair programming is about knowledge transfer, having the pair split for 1-2 hours a day is not that harmful.
 Just take care to commit your changes to version control when you leave your computer and your pair can take over for the next hour.
 You'll sync when you're back.
-If your pair calls it the day before you, make sure you leave him/her a message about what you continued to do in his/her absence.
+If your pair calls it a day before you, make sure you leave him/her a message about what you continued to do in his/her absence.

 **5. Don't forget taking breaks 🌴**